goldxfisch/aquarium/README.md

   How to Use It
   -----------
-  application.properties -
+  <b>application.properties<b>
   - TestDataPath : holds information pertaining to Source Folder that holds CSV / EXCEL files
   - browserName : browser name used for testing
   - IE/EDGE : Location to Selenium WebDrivers for IE and EDGE
   - Ftlpath : Location to FreeMarker Templates to maintain Cucumber Feature
   - FeaturePath : Location to Features that are to be maintained by FreeMarker

-  ScanDirectory : Is a Unit test pertaining to FIle Details: FIle Name , Size , MimeType , EXtension
+  <b>ScanDirectory<b> : Is a Unit test pertaining to FIle Details: FIle Name , Size , MimeType , EXtension

-  <u>CreateVehicleRegistrationFromDVLAFeature</u>
+  <b>CreateVehicleRegistrationFromDVLAFeature</b>
   - Code to filter  and read the CSV/EXCEL MimeType files from TestDataPath( application.properties)into FileDetails(POJO)
   - Extract Vehicle Registration , Make , Colour into a VehicleUnderTest(POJO)
-    - USe the FreeMarker Template to update markers with the Test Data into Cucumber Feature File
+  - Use the FreeMarker Template to update markers with the Test Data into Cucumber Feature File
   - Log the process either on console or file

-  VehicleRegistrationCheckFeatureBuilder.ftl - Freemarker Template that provides Examples to Scenario Outline
+  <b>VehicleRegistrationCheckFeatureBuilder.ftl</b> - Freemarker Template that provides Examples to Scenario Outline

-  VehicleRegCheck.feature
+  <b>VehicleRegCheck.feature</b>
-  It starts with only one tag @SmokeTests , but once CreateVehicleRegistrationFromDVLAFeature is trigger it will fill in the feature files with required FEature , sSCenario Outline and Examples for execution
+  It starts with only one tag @SmokeTests , but once CreateVehicleRegistrationFromDVLAFeature is trigger it will fill in the feature files with required FEature , Scenario Outline and Examples for execution

-  RunMe
+  <b>RunMe</b>
   Is a JUnit program that first triggers CreateVehicleRegistrationFromDVLAFeature and then triggers JUnit Cucumber Runner class to process feature

-  Sample Screenshots of the Run are parked at
+  <b>Sample Screenshots of the Run are parked at</b>
   \screenshots